nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 	import ExampleInterpolationCustomFunctions from '$lib/site/examples/tutorial/interpolation-custom-functions/Example.svelte'
 </script>

-# {title}
+# Tutorial

 ## First steps

-You need to provide your translations to svelte-fluent by adding the `FluentProvider` component in your component hierarchy.
+You need to provide your translations to `svelte-fluent` by adding the `FluentProvider` component in your component hierarchy.

 In the most basic setup those translations can be defined directly in the code like this: